“Michael!! What are you doing?!?

 I just needed their presence.
 Someone that was stronger than I was.

-Just this week, my parents came up from Florida for their annual northern migration, and internally, there was something in me that let out a huge sigh of relief.
+Just this week, my parents came up from Florida for their annual northern migration, and internally, I let out a huge sigh of relief.
 Usually, when they’re here, I’ll grab my dad for home projects or car repairs.
 I’ll get my mom to watch the boys so I can make doctors appointments and get my yearly haircut (yes, that’s what it’s come to over here).

 But not this time.
 No appointments, no fixer-uppers, no repairs (well, just one – but it was a really, quick minor one).
 I just needed them.
 Their presence.
 I needed my dad to come for a drive with me and the boys and hear them chatter in the backseat.
 I needed my mom to listen while I vented about how tiring and stressful and overwhelming life is with twin toddler boys.
 I needed my dad to encourage me and tell me I’m the best mom in the world and that I’m still his girl.
 I needed my mom to bring me a cup of coffee and keep me company while the boys played at the library.